Nikolay Drozdov: Scientific and social work

 He participated in numerous scientific expeditions on the territory of the USSR (to Kamchatka Peninsula, the Far East, the Kuril Islands, the Pamir Mountains, the Tian Shan, the Karakum Desert).
 In 1979, he climbed to the top of Mount Elbrus.

 In 1980, he participated in a 4-month expedition on the research ship of the Academy of Sciences of the Soviet Union Callisto on the islands of Fiji, Tonga and Samoa, within the framework of the national project "Ecosystem" of the Academy of Sciences of the Soviet Union, on the topic "Protection and rational use of island ecosystems."

 In 1993 and 1995, he participated in the expeditions of the Russian icebreaker Yamal (to the North Pole and on the Northern Sea Route) and on the ship "Discoverer" (along the coast of Alaska and Canada).

 Since 1996, he was a member of the High Advisory Council on Sustainable Development under the United Nations Secretary-General.

 In 2002, as part of the International Expedition, made a landing on the North Pole and spent a week in the ice camp Barneo.
 In the same year, a member of the expert council of the national award "Crystal Compass".

 In 2000, in Petrozavodsk city, he defended his PhD thesis in Biological Sciences (having no dissertation text, based on several works) on the topic “Fauna, animal population and protection of biological diversity in arid regions of the Earth”.

 In 2014, he was elected to the Civic Chamber of the Russian Federation of the 5th legislature (by 2017).
 He is a member of Public Council of the International Public Movement "We love Russia".

 Religious belief

 Nikolay Nikolaevich Drozdov is a Christian who follows traditional Orthodox values.
 He adheres to Christian principles, emphasizing harmony with nature and spiritual growth.

-Social position
+Social stances

 In 2010, he supported a protest against deforestation of protected forest in the Khimki Forest.

 In 2012, he supported organizations and individuals promoting nature conservation.

-He maintained close contacts with the (Patrciarch of Moscow) the head of the Russian Orthodox Church.
+As of the early 2010s, he maintained a close relationship with Patriarch Kirill of Moscow, the head of the Russian Orthodox Church.

 In 2014, he advocated for the animals defense and for preservation of their habitat.
 For many years, he fruitfully cooperates with the national and international environmental organizations.

-Approved the Annexation of Crimea by the Russian Federation.
+Drozdov has approved of the 2014 Russian annexation of Crimea.